MCP

 Arxo MCP

-Section titled “Arxo MCP”The Arxo MCP (Model Context Protocol) server exposes architecture metrics, cycle detection, LLM integration health, policy evaluation, and refactoring suggestions to AI assistants such as Cursor and Claude.
-Use it to run analyses, check policies, and get impact and refactoring suggestions from your IDE or chat.
+Section titled “Arxo MCP”The Arxo MCP (Model Context Protocol) server exposes agent architecture analysis to AI assistants such as Cursor and Claude.
+Use it to run analyses on agent and LLM-powered code, get reliability and governance metrics, and manage your arxo.yaml configuration from your IDE or chat.

 Supported Languages

-Section titled “Supported Languages”The MCP server analyzes the same languages as the Arxo engine: TypeScript, JavaScript, Rust, Python, Java, Kotlin, and Go.
+Section titled “Supported Languages”The MCP server analyzes TypeScript and Python for agent architecture.
 Create an arxo.yaml in your project root (optional) to configure analysis; see Configuration for config options.

 When to Use MCP vs CLI vs IDE